Intrinsic Value of a Share or Stock

 2. Financial Metric-Based Analysis

-Another method for calculating intrinsic value involves the use of financial metrics such as the Price-to-Earnings (P/E) ratio.
-To use this method, you need to calculate the Earnings per Share (EPS) and estimate the growth rate of earnings (r).
+To understand what is intrinsic value of stock, there is another method for calculating intrinsic value that involves the use of financial metrics such as the Price-to-Earnings (P/E) ratio.
+To use this method, investors need to calculate the Earnings per Share (EPS) and estimate the growth rate of earnings (r).
 The formula for calculating intrinsic value using the P/E ratio is:

 Intrinsic value = Earnings per share (EPS) x (1 + r) x P/E ratio